Is Genius Jamtracks a play-along?

-What is the minimum OS requirement to install the current version of Genius Jamtracks?
+What is the minimum version requirement for Genius Jamtracks?

 No need.
 As long as you use the same account that you used for the original purchase, you can re-install GJT free of charge.

 Nope.
-As long as you use the same Apple ID on both devices, you can download it on your iPhone as well as your iPad from the App Store.
+As long as you use the same Google id on both devices, you can download it on all your Android devices from the Google Play Store.

 Easy-peasy!
-Simply go to the App Store, look for Genius Jamtracks under Purchased Apps and download the latest version on your device.
+Simply go to the Play Store, look for Genius Jamtracks under Purchased Apps and download the latest version on your device.